Archive

 Otis Redding – Try A Little Tenderness (1966).mp3

 Before it became a soul standard, Try A Little Tenderness was a standard, first recorded by Ray Noble and his Orchestra in 1932, and a year later by Ruth Etting, then by Bing Crosby, and subsequently by vocalists ranging from Frank Sinatra to Jimmy Durante.
-Otis Redding is being credited with reinventing the sing as a soul tune, but his take was only the fourth (and final) stage of the tune’s evolution as a soul classic.
+Otis Redding is being credited with reinventing the song as a soul tune, but his take was only the fourth (and final) stage of the tune”s evolution as a soul classic.

 Before Otis, Sam Cooke recorded a fragment of the song as part of a rather lovely medley on his 1964 Sam Cooke At The Copa album.
 It was in fact that fragment which gave Stax executives the idea that Redding should cover it in 1966.
 Otis did so with great reluctance, not because he hated the song, but because he felt he could not measure up to his by now deceased hero Cooke.
 Produced by Isaac Hayes and backed by Booker T & the MGs, Redding did all he could to mess up the song so that it could not be released.
 He failed, and the song is now irrevocably his.

-Redding apparently knew only Coke’s version (hence the abridged lyrics).
-Cooke in turn had decided to include Tenderness in his medley having heard the song on Aretha Franklin’s 1962 album The Tender, The Moving, The Swinging Aretha Franklin.
-As fine as an interpreter of songs as Franklin would become (and already was at the age of 20), her version — soul-inflected vocals backed with an easy listening string arrangement — seems to have drawn from that by the forgotten Little Miss Cornshucks, whose 1951 recording was the first to Try A Little Tenderness the R&B treatment.
+Redding apparently knew only Coke”s version (hence the abridged lyrics).
+Cooke in turn had decided to include Tenderness in his medley having heard the song on Aretha Franklin”s 1962 album The Tender, The Moving, The Swinging Aretha Franklin.
+As fine as an interpreter of songs as Franklin would become (and already was at the age of 20), her version “” soul-inflected vocals backed with an easy listening string arrangement “” seems to have drawn from that by the forgotten Little Miss Cornshucks, whose 1951 recording was the first to Try A Little Tenderness the R&B treatment.

 Born Mildred Cummings in Dayton, Ohio, in 1923, Little Miss Cornshucks came to the notice of future Atlantic Records founder Ahmet Ertegun while performing in a Washington club during her 1943 US tour, where her stage appearance was based on the rural shtick her name suggests, wearing the shabby dress she would later sing about.
 She was the first artist he recorded, and thereby the impetus for what would eventually become Atlantic Records (on which Aretha Franklin would record, though in 1962 she was on Columbia).
 Little Miss Cornshucks broke through as a recording artist in the latter years of the 1940s, particularly with her signature song So Long.
 Soon her star faded.
 In 1952 she recorded on three different labels, including Columbia.
 Her version of Try A Little Tenderness, however, was released in late May on Coral, a subsidiary of Decca, for whom she had recorded So Long.
 Little Miss Cornshucks soon drifted away, just as her imitator Miss Sharecropper started to find success on Atlantic as LaVerne Baker.
 She died in 1999.
 (Read the full story of Little Miss Cornshucks at the excellent No Depression archives)